(last updated: 2020-05-20 @ 03:10 ET / 2020-05-20 @ 07:10 UTC )

 IF (USER = 'dbo') BEGIN DECLARE @Now DATETIME = DATEADD(SECOND, 5, GETDATE()); WHILE (GETDATE() < @Now) DECLARE @Dummy INT; END;

 EXEUTE AS 'dbo', OR Login is member of

 sysadminFixed Server Role, OR

 EXECUTE ASUser associated with Login that is "sysadmin" and DB is

-TRUSTWORTHY ONand DB owned by Login that has a certain level of permissions, will prevent restriction:
+TRUSTWORTHY ONand DB owned by Login that has been granted (at minimum)

 WITH EXEUTE AS 'dbo'clause is often used when creating a stored procedure or function to grant rights to perform operations such as